vivek-vilvaraj/libcxlmi_old/README.md

 all tracked endpoints in the system can be iterated with the `cxlmi_for_each_endpoint()` (and similar) iterator.

-Component discovery:
+2. Component discovery:
 - Single, specific `nid:eid` endpoint by using `cxlmi_open_mctp()`.
 This will setup the path for CCI commands to be sent.
 By default, it will also probe the endpoint to get the CXL component this belongs to: either a Switch or a Type3 device.
 This auto-probing can by disabled with `cxlmi_set_probe_enabled()` or with the `$LIBNVME_PROBE_ENABLED` environment variable.

 - Enumerate all endpoints with`cxlmi_open_scan_mctp()` (auto-scan dbus: TODO).

-Sending commands:
+3. Sending commands:
-Once an endpoint is opened, commands may be sent to the device.
-The provided API is very command-specific (as in payloads defined in the CXL specification), and the user is expected to know what to look for in the stack-allocated return output.
+Once an endpoint is opened, commands may be sent to the device, and timeouts are configurable through .
+Defaults are per-transport and can be updated by calling `cxlmi_endpoint_set_timeout()`.

+API is very command-specific (as in payloads defined in the CXL specification), and the user is expected to know what to look for in the stack-allocated return output.
 This is similar to how the libnvme counterpart works.
 Commands that are